 - Muscle problems like back pain, headaches, jaw pain and other muscle injuries

-Fortunately, acute stress is very manageable and the most easily treatable of the 3 types of stress.
+Fortunately, acute stress is very manageable and the most easily treatable of the 3 types.

 Episodic Acute Stress